ephread/ephread/README.md

 #### ink
 * **[inkjs]**, a Javascript port of inkle's [ink] maintained by **[@y-lohse]**, to which I'm a regular contributor.
 * **[inkgd]**, similar as above, but in GDScript ([Godot]'s primary programing language).
 Performances aren't great at the moment, but hopefully they'll improve with Godot's next release.
 If you're into ink and Godot, you may also want to check **[@paulloz]**'s great implementation, [godot-ink].
-* **[ink-tmLanguage]**, a grammar for ink, that can be used in TextMate, SublimeText, Atom, Visual Studio code or any other editors supporting TextMate grammars.
+* **[ink-tmLanguage]**, a grammar for ink, that can be used in TextMate, Sublime Text, Atom, Visual Studio code or any other editors supporting TextMate grammars.
 * **[inklecate's LSP implementation]**, an implementation of Microsoft's [Language Server Protocol] directly inside inklecate (ink's compiler).
 It's still very much a work in progress.

 [Instructions]: https://github.com/ephread/Instructions